 John didn't know how much information is "enough" for me to get into the account - but he told me that each entry is treated manually and the account is not going to be given away easily.

 All in all, there are plenty of security mechanisms implemented into 1and1 in order to assure the safety of your account.
 There is a very low chance that some ill-meaning people are going to get into your account.
 On the other hand, if you are going to run into serious verification problems, it's going to take a while to get everything back.

-After this evaluation, I can say that I certainly like 1and1 hosting for what it is trying to do.
+After this evaluation, I can say that I certainly like 1&1 IONOS for what it is trying to do.
 Decent performance and plenty of tools for a great price are all admirable.
-Yet perhaps going more simple - implementing cPanel and putting extra emphasis on live chat - would benefit this host greatly.
-There are plenty of reasons to love 1&1 hosting – it just needs a couple more.
+Yet perhaps going more simple - implementing cPanel and putting extra emphasis on the live chat - would benefit this host.

 - Scalable performance